 In this module, emphasis is placed on the role and responsibilities of the pharmacy technician, as well as a study of general operations of pharmacies at different settings.
 Subjects covered include safety in the workplace, using computers in the pharmacy, communications and interpersonal relations within the pharmacy, drug distribution process, pharmacy environments, including ambulatory and institutional pharmacy practice, and fundamentals of reading prescriptions, and infection control in the pharmacy.
 Prerequisites: None.
-Lecture Hrs. o6o Lab Hrs. o2o Other ooo.
+Lecture Hrs.
+060 Lab Hrs.
+020 Other 000.